tingerrr/subpar/src/lib.typ

 /// - propagate-supplement (bool): Whether the super figure's supplement should
 ///   propagate down to its sub figures.
 /// - caption (content): The caption of this super figure.
-/// - placement (alignement, auto, none): The float placement of this super
+/// - placement (alignment, auto, none): The float placement of this super
 ///   figure.
 /// - gap (length): The gap between this super figure's caption and body.
 /// - outlined (bool): Whether this super figure should appear in an outline of